-Of all the skills you will need to keep your marriage happy, perhaps the most important for you to master is the art of the apology.
+Of all the skills you will need to master in order to keep your marriage happy, perhaps the most important is the art of the apology.

 Those two little words—“I’m sorry”—are deceptively tricky, and difficult for most men to say (unless you are Canadian, in which case it’s almost a twitch).